-by Valerie L. Egar
+By Valerie L. Egar

 Robbie and Amy overheard Mom talking to Dad.
 “The only thing I still need to do is give Max a bath.”
-Max was the family’s black lab.
+Max was the family’s chocolate lab.
 He hadn’t had a bath all winter because it was too cold.

 “That will be a handful,” said Dad.
 Though Max loved plowing through puddles, running in the rain and swimming in the near-by lake, Max hated baths.